quipucords/quipudocs/source/install_cli.rst

 Installing the Quipucords Command Line Tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-qpc, the command line tool that is installed by RPM, is available for `download <yum -y install https://github.com/quipucords/qpc/releases/latest/>`_ from the Fedora COPR build and repository system.
+qpc, the command line tool that is installed by RPM, is available for `download <https://github.com/quipucords/qpc/releases/latest/>`_ from the GitHub.
 Use the following steps to install the command line tool.

 Install the QPC Package:
 ~~~~~~~~~~~~~~~~~~~~~~~~